How to register a death in the UK

 What are the documents needed to register a death?

 The Registrar will ask for certain details including:

 - the deceased’s birth certificate and marriage certificate (if available)

-- the medical certificate * the deceased’s NHS medical card
+- the deceased’s NHS medical card

 - any documents relating to the receipt of a pension allowance from government funds (Scotland only)